Joint Custody vs Legal Guardianship: What’s the difference?

 • “Best interest of the child” is used to determine which adult is the guardian

-• The adult is responsible for caring for the child until age 18
+• The adult is responsible for caring for the child until the age of 18

 • Biological parents maintain legal rights in most cases